Massachusetts man stabs five officers after crashing into home following chase, police say

 According to police, Taunton officers tried to pull over Hagerty, whom they accused of driving erratically.
 Hagerty initially stopped before speeding off and nearly striking an officer.
 During the chase, Hagerty drove directly at a cruiser, hit another before he crashed into the home of a relative.
 Police pursued Hagerty into the house, where he pulled out a knife and allegedly stabbed the officers.

 Hagerty was arrested and taken to a local hospital for treatment of injuries to his hand.
-He was scheduled to be arraigned Wednesday in Taunton District Court on multiple charges, including assault and battery with intent to murder and three counts of assault and battery with a dangerous weapon.
+He was arraigned Wednesday in Taunton District Court and is being held without bail.
+A dangerousness hearing has been scheduled for Oct.
+17. Hagerty faces multiple charges, including assault and battery with intent to murder and three counts of assault and battery with a dangerous weapon.

-Hagerty doesn’t have a listed phone number, and a court official did not have details on whether Hagerty had an attorney.
+Hagerty doesn’t have a listed phone number, and his attorney Daniel Rich did not respond to a request for comment.